Michael-Stroh/Michael-Stroh/README.md

 - :mortar_board: <a href="https://www.linkedin.com/in/stroh-michael"> LinkedIn Account </a>

 # My persoanl Website
-To get to know me better you can view my personal website. https://michael-stroh.github.io/
+To get to know me better you can view my personal website. <br>
+This is a more interactive way of finding out more about me and was fun to make.

+https://michael-stroh.github.io/